nuxt/framework/README.md

 We recommend to install the [Docus extension](https://marketplace.visualstudio.com/items?itemName=NuxtLabs.docus) for VS Code.

-- Run `npx yarn stub` once in the root directory
+- Run `npx pnpm stub` once in the root directory
 - Go into the docs directory: `cd docs`
 - Install docs dependencies with `npx yarn install`
 - Run `npx yarn dev` to start Docus in development mode